anyone can

 That being said, writing songs with an instrument is fun and encouraged, especially if you already play.
 And if you don't play, some simple instruction is available in courses and private lessons for guitar and piano if you'd like to incorporate that into your journey.
 But it's totally not required to write great songs!

-This covers 4 weeks of lessons, each being 90 minutes long.
+This covers 4 weeks of lessons, each being between 60-90 minutes long (depending on the student's preference and schedule).

 It also includes instant access to any online courses that have been published.